 Platform.
 Get Noticed In A Noisy World– by Michael Hyatt, the intentional leader, offers a step-by-step guide to building your brand by getting noticed.
 A must for anyone with something to say online.

 The Year Without Pants: WordPress.com and the Future of Work– by Scott Berkun.
-A humorous look into the workings of Automattic, the company behind WordPress.com, and how a distributed workforce can be corralled into a industry leader.
+A humorous look into the workings of Automattic, the company behind WordPress.com, and how a distributed workforce can be corralled into an industry leader.

 Professional WordPress Design and Development – by Brad Williams, David Damestra, and Hal Stern